Skip to main content

 What should an ISSO know?

-The goal of every ISSO should be to support the BO to securely provide the service intended by the system.
+The goal of every ISSO should be to support the Business Owner (and component stakeholders) to securely provide the service intended by the system.
 To help accomplish this goal, an ISSO should ideally know and understand their component’s business processes and how the system supports that business.
 This knowledge is critically applied during the construction of the System Security and Privacy Plan (SSPP).

 In order to help the BO provide a CMS service in a manner that is demonstrably secure and safeguards any sensitive beneficiary information, the ISSO must know (at a minimum):